codewithhades/spring-boot-actuator/README.md

 ## About this example

-In this example you can check how to configure Spring Boot actuators.
+In this example you can check how to configure Spring Boot actuators that will provide us out of the box metrics and health-checks.

-If you need some help at setting a Spring Boot application up you can check how  [in this example](https://github.com/codewithhades/spring-boot-basic-setup).
+But before we continue you need to set a Spring Boot application up.
+If you need some help you can check how  [in this example](https://github.com/codewithhades/spring-boot-basic-setup).

 ## How to configure actuators